darkred/Userscripts/BugMeNot/README.md

 *Also, note that only 1 connection is done to bugmenot.com - all login attempts are done using the stored logins from the 1st attempt.*

 Also, during this, if the Username or Password textbox are already filed with the previous login,
-you'll get a prompt to `Overwrite the current login entry`: (just press OK to continue)
+you'll get a prompt to `Overwrite the current login entry`: (just press OK to continue).
 ![image](https://i.imgur.com/ismAlzx.jpg)